-Jean-Louis Egasse may not have planned it, but his artistic architecture is very photogenic from many angles.
-These music, film, television and music video projects have taken advantage of the unique style.
+Jean-Louis Egasse designed a house with artistic architecture which is very photogenic from many angles.
+These film, television, music video and advertisement projects have taken advantage of the unique style.
 If you have your own production in mind, please see our location listing.

 - August 13-14 – “Blind Love”, Reality TV Show episode, Kinetic Operations

-- June 27 – Music video for local goth/rock band ExSage
+- June 27 – “Under Your Spell”, music video for local goth/rock band ExSage

 - August 05 – “The Parting Glass”, (watch), drama/horror.
 Short film.
 Entry in LA’s 48 Hour Film Project, director: Benjamin Spiegel, Required Elements: Character: Austin or Ashley Cheevers, Winemaker (broad definition: anyone in the wine making industry, Prop: a wallet, Line: “We only have a few minutes.”